Shop With Confidence: FREE Growing & Glowing Promise

 You’ll find a selection of high-quality deciduous Currant bushes for sale right here at Nature Hills Nursery!

-Currant bushes are deciduous, fast-growing plants, and used as edible fruit since the 1550s.
+Currant bushes are deciduous, fast-growing plants, and have been used as edible fruit since the 1550s.
 They produce multiple stems and grow to about five feet tall.
 The annual growth is a single flush in the spring, reducing pruning and maintenance on your part.

 golden currant fruit